-From the forthcoming inaugural issue of Media Theory, Gary Hall explains the theory behind his various publishing and research projects to propose his own theory of media in the language of a manifesto.
+From the inaugural issue of Media Theory, Gary Hall explains the theory behind his various publishing and research projects to propose his own theory of media in the language of a manifesto.

 The Inhumanist Manifesto

 The manifesto mode of political writing is associated with some of the themes and topics I’ve engaged with the most – posthumanism, piracy, Marxism, open access, the commons.
 Nevertheless, I’m hesitant to respond to your invitation to help launch Media Theory by producing a manifesto as to why an open access journal on media theory is necessary, and what I would like to see it do.
 I’m not interested in setting agendas or laying out policies with my work.
 Nor do I wish to get involved in debates.

 Yet the reason I hesitate to write a manifesto for you is not just because I’m reluctant to promote new ideas with prescriptive notions about how to carry out those changes I believe need to be made.
 Nor is my wavering due to a concern that the power of this particular textual form of communication may have waned as a result of too much unthinking repetition, and an associated preference on my part for less obvious ways of acting.
 Having launched an open access theory journal myself a number of years ago – Culture Machine – I’m also aware there’s a danger of coming across as if I’m telling you what you should do with Media Theory.